GoogleCloudPlatform/terraform-google-enterprise-genai/4-projects/README.md

 For machine learning business unit, a shared `infra-pipeline` project is created along with Cloud Build triggers, CSRs for application infrastructure code and Google Cloud Storage buckets for state storage.

-This step follows the same [conventions](https://github.com/terraform-google-modules/terraform-google-enterprise-genai#branching-strategy) as the Foundation pipeline deployed in [0-bootstrap](https://github.com/terraform-google-modules/terraform-google-enterprise-genai/blob/master/0-bootstrap/README.md).
+This step follows the same [conventions](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai#branching-strategy) as the Foundation pipeline deployed in [0-bootstrap](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai/blob/master/0-bootstrap/README.md).
+A custom [workspace](https://github.com/terraform-google-modules/terraform-google-bootstrap/blob/master/modules/tf_cloudbuild_workspace/README.md) (`bu1-example-app`) is created by this pipeline and necessary roles are granted to the Terraform Service Account of this workspace by enabling variable `sa_roles` as shown in this [example](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai/blob/master/4-projects/modules/base_env/example_base_shared_vpc_project.tf).

 This pipeline is utilized to deploy resources in projects across development/non-production/production in step [5-app-infra](../5-app-infra/README.md).
 Other Workspaces can also be created to isolate deployments if needed.